OriolRaventos/eTraGo/README.rst

     :target: http://etrago.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

 ATENTION!
 THIS IS A VERSION FOR EXTENDING THE TIME AGGREGATION METHODS THAT ESSENTIALLY, COPY AND ENHANCE THE TSAM PACKAGE IN THE SNAPSHOT CLUSTERING FILE, MEANT FOR PERSONAL USE.
-ALL CHANGES ARE TAG WITH #URI
+PLEASE NOTE:
 ==========

+- All modifications are tagged with #URI
+- Two examples on how to use chronological and non-chronolgical methods are included int he /tsam-examples folder (essential is the extra_functionality).

 eTraGo
 ======